Skip to main content

 Design of the NSB was undertaken by CBD - Construction and Building Design Pty Ltd.

-Specific attention was paid to:
+The floor plan is provided below.
+Special attention was paid to:

 • building drift relative to the Main Experimental Hall